Please stop asking me when I’m going to have a baby

 Sive is currently weighing up whether or not she and her partner will go for another cycle of IVF, but she says the experience has taken its toll.
 “The question for us now is if we will go for a donor egg or look into adopting.
 Either way, we have a long road ahead, but our desire to have a baby is still as strong as ever – I just wish I didn’t have to face other people’s questions when I’m not even sure which way is up at the moment.”

 Psychologists have compared the emotions of failing to conceive similar to those associated with grief.
 Typical reactions include shock, grief, depression, anger, frustration as well as a loss of control and loss of self-confidence.
-Fertility medication can have tricky side effects and relationships may suffer.
-Anyone going through that endless cycle of hope and disappointment will tell you that well-meaning but misguided opinions and advice add to the challenges of trying to get pregnant.
+Anyone going through a fertility cycle of hope and disappointment will tell you that well-meaning but misguided opinions and advice only add to the challenges of trying to get pregnant.

 Many parents will know that it doesn’t even stop when you actually have a baby.
 Immediately the ‘when are you giving them a brother or sister?’ questions start, which can be equally infuriating.
-So no matter how burning your desire is to know when somebody else is going to reproduce (or if they are going to), think twice – you never know what’s really going on (and it is really none of your business either).
+So no matter how burning your desire is to know when somebody else is going to reproduce (or if they are going to), think twice – your words have weight and you never know what’s really going on.

 Christmas can be a particularly tough time if you’re going through fertility issues.
 Seeing old friends and extended family members, seeing how much little ones have grown and the extended eye contact when you’re asked, “so, any news with you?”Even if they meant nothing by it, you can often feel so surrounded by the questions that it’s hard not to read too much into things.